Commands are used to tell someone to do something. For example, in English we might say "Sit!", "Fetch the ball!" or "Go away!".

 If the command has additional sentence parts, like a location, then these are added in the same way as normal action sentences.
 So "Go to the marae!" is "Haere atu ki te Marae!" in the same way as you'd describe the action happening with "Kei te haere atu koe ki te Marae".

 The examples given so far are "intransitive" verbs, or "tūmahi poro".
 For "transitive" verbs, tūmahi whiti, the form is the same if the object of the sentence is left out.
 For example, "E kai!", or "eat!" - the object to be eaten is not included.
 See my article on verb types for a breakdown of verbs into intransitive, transitive, etc.

 In the case of verbs where an object is being included, "Eat the apple!", there are two forms that can be used:

-There is an exception to the rule about making the verb passive if it uses "i" for an object marker, and that is if the object is the person that the command is directed at.
-In that case, the non-passive form of the verb is use and the particle "i" is used as normal.
+There is an exception to the rule about making the verb passive if it uses "i" for an object marker.
+The exception applies if the object is the person at which the command is directed.
+In that case, the non-passive form of the verb is used and the particle "i" is used as normal.
 So "Horoi i a koe!" is "Wash yourself!", not "Horoia koe!".